 Trauma-informed practice

-How are people respected as agents rather than treated as subjects in this policy?
+How are people respected as agents rather than treated as objects in this policy?

 Are there potential trauma-inducing aspects of this policy on students, employees, the community?